Muterra/doc-golix/spec.md

 #### Ciphersuite 2

-**Note:** ciphersuite 2 (differs from CS1 only by using SIV mode on AES) may soon be removed from the Muse standard.
+**Note:** ciphersuite 2 (differs from CS1 only by using SIV mode on AES) may soon be removed from the Golix standard.

 | Offset | Length    | Name                               | Format      |
 | ------ | --------- | -------------------                | ----------- |